SuryanshBisht/PoDSA_frontend/README.md

 install node v16 from [https://nodejs.org/en/download/releases](https://nodejs.org/en/download/releases)
 (download .msi file)

+navigate to the project directory :-
+## `cd IOP_2023_frontend`

 install the required dependencies by running :-
 ### `npm install`

 start the development server by running :-
 ### `npm start`

 Runs the app in the development mode.\